mad4j/suicide-linux/README.md

 `dd if=/dev/random of=/dev/sda`

-## Moves Your Home Directory to a Black Hole
+## The Black Hole

 `mv ~ /dev/null`

+This command will move all your personal data in the Linux equivalent of a Black Hole.

 ## Downloads and Runs a Script